-Kate is a country girl with a corporate city life, well that was until she discovered her love of trekking in the Andes.
-Since completing her Certificate IV in Outdoor Recreation and remote wilderness first aid qualifications, Kate has led treks in the Northern Territory, South Australia, Tasmania, Nepal and New Zealand.
-A Larapinta specialist with a beautiful nature, exceptional knowledge and leadership skills, Kate is an awesome addition to our guiding team.
+Kate is a country girl with a corporate city life background, well that was until she discovered her love of trekking in the Andes.
+With a Certificate IV in Outdoor Recreation and remote wilderness first aid qualifications, Kate has led an impressive resume of treks in the Northern Territory, South Australia, Tasmania, Nepal and New Zealand for nearly the last decade.
+A senior Larapinta Trail specialist with a beautiful nature, extraordinary knowledge and leadership skills, Kate always delivers an exceptional wilderness experience.

 Blessed with a confident and outgoing personality along with tertiary qualifications in Geography (Conservation Management/Botany) and Wilderness First Aid, Stella is passionate about the conservation of natural areas.
 A fanatical botanist, she can talk about plants until the early hours.
-Her hiking obsession has taken her to the Himalayas, Black Sea coast, North America, NZ and to many remote corners of Tasmania and mainland Australia.
+Her hiking obsession has taken her to the Himalayas, Black Sea coast, North America, New Zealand and to many remote corners of Tasmania and mainland Australia.
 As a child growing up in a remote region of the Northern Territory, she was infused with a deep appreciation for this wild and beautiful part of Australia.
-Stella was drawn to the West MacDonnell Ranges last year and was taken aback by the beauty of the ancient land formations and the sacredness of the area and feels privileged to be sharing this incredible region with her guests on the Larapinta Trail.
+Stella calls the Larapinta Trail home in the winter, whilst also completing specialised treks in some of our other destinations including Kangaroo Island and the Walls of Jerusalem in Tasmania.

 A native of Tasmania, Ben grew up in the foothills of Mt Wellington, where he spent his formative years exploring the wilderness and developing a passion for the outdoors.
 The past few years have seen him guiding treks in Tasmania, the Northern Territory and Victoria.
 A professional trekking guide with remote wilderness first aid qualifications and a love of nature, Ben is a great asset to our Trek Tours Australia team.